JDongian/PythonTutorial/README.md

 PythonTutorial
 ==============

-Welcome to Python in 2+2 hours!
+Welcome to Python3.3 in 2 hours!

 This is the beginner's introduction to Python 3 by IEEE:CS.